 Plan your own version of this adventure in the multi-day planner based on the stages suggested in this Collection.

-The first day's stage on the Harz Försterstieg leads you from the venerable imperial city of Goslar over some wooded ridges and past the Granetalsperre to the climatic health resort of Wolfshagen.
-Although you spend most of your time wandering through untouched, dense forests, beautiful views of the…
+The first stage of the day on the Harzer Försterstieg takes you from the venerable imperial city of Goslar over some wooded mountain ranges and past the Granetalsperre to the climatic health resort of Wolfshagen.
+Although you hike most of the time through untouched, dense forests, beautiful views of…

 The second stage takes you on the Innerste-Rennstieg, a medieval trade route past the reservoir of the same name and up to the bare summit of the Lageswarte.
-Along the way, you can still see today the devastation of Hurricane Kyrill, which in 2007 destroyed vast areas of forest in the Harz Mountains…
+Along the way you can still see the devastation caused by hurricane Kyrill, which destroyed large areas of forest in the Harz Mountains in 2007…

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

 On the third stage you hike up to the highest point of the Försterstieg - to the Brombergshöhe.
-The long ridge is completely forested, but at some glades you can expect great views of the Harz foothills and in good visibility even to the chunks.
+The long ridge is completely forested, but in some clearings you can expect great views of the Harz foothills and, if visibility is good, even as far as the Brocken.

-In some hairpin bends it goes from Lautenthal up to Bromberg…
+In a few bends it goes from Lautenthal up…

 On your last day of hiking, you go up again.
-From the starting point in Bad Grund it goes up 250 meters.
-But the way to this first ascent is almost level.
-Through dense forests, you cross a hilly plateau until you are rewarded with a fantastic view at the lookout tower on the cuckoo cliff.
-Afterwards…
+From the starting point in Bad Grund, you first go to the Taternplatz.
+On the other hand, after this first ascent, the path is almost flat.
+Through dense forests you cross a hilly plateau here until you are rewarded with a fantastic view at the lookout tower…